 Also of interest is that Scituate has more people living here who work in computers and math than 95% of the places in the US.

 Scituate is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Scituate, a lot of people use the train to get to work every day though Scituate is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call Scituate home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Scituate residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Scituate include English, Italian, German, and French .
+The greatest number of Scituate residents report their race to be White, followed by Asian.
+Important ancestries of people in Scituate include Irish, English, Italian, German, and French.